a11ywatch/docs/docs/api.md

 ## API

-You can use A11yWatch either using REST, graphql, or gRPC.
+You can use A11yWatch either using REST, [graphQL](https://api.a11ywatch.com/playground), or gRPC.
 At the moment only the REST API is exposed to consumers.
-In order to view the graphql schema you need to run the app in development.
 You can view the API endpoints available [here](https://a11ywatch.com/api-info).

 ## ENV Configuration